micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-42-rashi_en.md

 <b>But he acted like a stranger to them.</b> He acted as a נָכְרִי [stranger] to them in his conversation by speaking harshly.

 ### passuk 8
-<b>Yossef recognized, etc.</b> For he left them as bearded men.
+<b>Yoseif recognized, etc.</b> For he left them as bearded men.
 <b>But they did not recognize him.</b> For he departed from them beardless and now they found him fully bearded.
-The Midrashic explanation is: “Yossef recognized his brothers” [means that] when they were in his power he recognized the fact that they were his brothers and took pity on them.
+The Midrashic explanation is: “Yoseif recognized his brothers” [means that] when they were in his power he recognized the fact that they were his brothers and took pity on them.
 “But, they did not recognize him” when he fell into their hands to act toward him with brotherliness.

 ### passuk 9
 <b>That he had dreamt about them.</b> [לָהֶם here has the meaning of] עֲלֵיהֶם —about them.
 He now knew that they [the dreams] were fulfilled for they had bowed down to him.